-The furnace supplies heat to the water lines and tanks.
+The furnace supplies heat to the water lines and tanks on all models except the 22 ft.
+It has 12-V heat pads for the tanks.
 These pads are individually switched with the switch located next to the monitor panel.
 This feature allows the saving of battery power in a dry camping situation.
 To conserve battery power, RV antifreeze may used to protect the gray and black tank.
 Battery power will last about 3 hours using all three heat pads.